Depo Provera Lawsuit

 As more women learn about the possible dangers of Depo Provera, lawsuits are being submitted across the country.
 Many of these lawsuits claim that Pfizer failed to adequately warn women about the risks of developing meningiomas.

 Women who used Depo Provera are seeking compensation for medical expenses, lost wages, pain and suffering, and other damages related to their diagnoses.
+The goal of the plaintiffs is to hold Pfizer accountable for the harm caused by their product.

 If you took Depo Provera and later developed a brain tumor, you may be eligible to join a class action lawsuit.